linkeefe/devsinfoKE/README.md

 # [DEVS INFO KENYA](http://devs.info.ke/)

-A summary of developer communities in Kenya; links to different groups & what's happening!
-The info on the json file above is available at http://devs.info.ke/
+A summary of developer communities in Kenya.
+The info above is available at http://devs.info.ke/

 # So what?